wassafshahzad/health-tech-assignment/ReadMe.md

 ## Notes
   1. I decided to go against a dedicated model for history as I beleived it to be a over engineered solution.
   2. I also decided go against the text choices for Healty and Unhealthy as the outcomde can filtered using the query params.
+  3. I did not crete crud apis for doctors and patients as the doctument did not mentions them.
+  4. I have created Utils which can be used to easily implement them.

 ## Testing the Application